ClassicUO/classicuo-web/site/players/faq.md

 # Players FAQ

+### Can I play use the web client on the official Ultima Online servers?
+Yes, as of recently the web client has been sanctioned for use on the retail servers.

 ### How do I file a bug report?

 If you run into a bug please file an issue on our github: https://github.com/ClassicUO/classicuo-web/issues